LankeyBoard/RulesGraph/generatedRules.md

 slug: WEAPONS

 ruleType: RULE\
-Characters can be proficient in different groups of weapons.
+Characters can be proficient in different groups of weapons and magic.
 It is up to your GMs discretion what category a weapon falls into, or if it is a unique weapon that requires its own training.\
-Some effects cause your damage dice to go up or down by one or more steps.
-Follow the pattern below to determine the new damage dice.\
-1d4 - 1d6 - 1d8 - 1d10 - 1d12 - 2d6 - 2d8 - etc.
+Weapons can require one or two hands to wield.
+If you leave one hand free to wield a Shield or some other item, your Base Damage is reduced by one step.

 ### Melee